From CPD to advocacy: How Member Priorities Shifted in 2025

 2. Advocacy has moved decisively into second place

 The most notable shift across 2025 is the growing importance of advocacy and representation.
-Advocacy now sits firmly in second place as a primary reason for belonging, well ahead of information and resources.
+Advocacy now sits firmly in second place as a primary reason for belonging.
+Up from 11% in our last analysis, this year’s data suggests that 27% of members say it is one of the key reasons they belong to their association.

-Nearly three quarters of industry association members agree their association effectively advocates to influence legislation and regulation.
+Positively, nearly three quarters of industry association members agree their association effectively advocates to influence legislation and regulation.
 Among professional association members, agreement is closer to half.
-This difference points less to a lack of advocacy and more to differences in visibility and perceived impact, with some members clearly questioning whether outcomes are clear and connected to their daily reality.
+Comments suggest this difference is due less to a lack of advocacy from professional associations, and more to differences in visibility and perceived impact, with some members clearly questioning whether outcomes are clear and connected to their daily reality.

 What this means: